sharetribe/flex-docs/src/docs/integrations/how-to-integrate-3rd-party-payment-gateway/index.md

 #### Example: Stripe

-* If you use Stripe Checkout/Elements, Mobile SDK, or Connect, Stripe pre-fills the SAQ A for you.
+* If you use [Stripe Checkout/Elements, Mobile SDK, or Connect][stripe-integration-security], Stripe pre-fills the SAQ A for you.
 * Stripe monitors your transaction volume and notifies if a [growing transaction volume will require a change in how you validate compliance][stripe-how-helps-pci].

 #### Example: Adyen

-* If you use Pay by Link (hosted experience), Adyen doesn't require you to submit SAQ A.
+* If you use [Pay by Link][adyen-pay-by-link] (hosted experience), Adyen doesn't require you to submit SAQ A.
-* If you use Drop-in or Components (white-label), Adyen requires you to assess your compliance with SAQ A and submit the filled questionnaire.
+* If you use [Drop-in or Components][adyen-drop-in-or-components] (white-label), Adyen requires you to assess your compliance with SAQ A and submit the filled questionnaire.

 ### Conclusion about marketplace PCI DSS compliance